ahmed-alnour123/flutter-todoApp/README.md

 # todo_app

-a simple todo app that I used Bloc and BlocProvider in.
+a simple todo app that I used Bloc and BlocProvider to make

 ## Getting Started